lakshmankumar12/general_reading_notes/5g_understanding.md

     * AUSF forwards only (AUTN, RAND, HXRES*) to the serving network
     * K + AUTN ---> CK, IK, RES (given by USIM)
     * CK, IK, RES ---> RES*, K_AUSF, K_SEAF, KAMF (done by ME)

+# Procedures

+## Registration

+* 23.502 has it
+* first procedure after power on
+* types:
+    * initial reg, mobility reg, periodic reg
+* Info sent by UE:
+    * IDentities - 5G-TMSI/GAUMI or SUCI
+    * registration type
+    * requested-NSSAI
+        * Help RAN pick the AMF that serves this requested-NSSAI.
+        * If RAN can't pick, it will send to default AMF
+* New AMF contacts old AMF to collect UE-context